primesuse/fitpilot-platform/docs/Functional-Requirements.md

   - Pre-prompted for safe, non-medical advice
   - Suggests consulting PT for personalized guidance
   - Conversation logging for PT review (optional)
-- **Example Queries**:
-  - "How do I perform a squat properly?"
-  - "What's the best post-workout meal?"
-  - "How much protein should I eat daily?"

 ### Inbuilt Messaging System
 - **Real-time Chat**: One-on-one communication between client and PT